 Introducing the Program in Local and Community History

-The official change will occur in spring 2016 although efforts to highlight the program and its opportunities are already starting to take place.
 For more information, contact Jay M. Price at email@example.com or by calling 316-978-7792.